Investment Banking Valuation Questions and Answers

 There are several competing models for estimating the cost of equity, however, the capital asset pricing model (CAPM) is predominantly used on the street.
 The CAPM links the expected return of a security to its sensitivity the overall market basket (often proxied using the S&P 500).
 The formula is:

-- Risk free rate: The risk free rate should theoretically reflect yield to maturity of a default-free government bonds of equivalent maturity to the duration of each cash flows being discounted.
-In practice, lack of liquidity in long term bonds have made the current yield on 10-year U.S. Treasury bonds as the preferred proxy for the risk-free rate for US companies.
+- Risk free rate: The risk free rate should theoretically reflect yield to maturity of a default-free government bond of equivalent maturity to the duration of each cash flow being discounted.
+In practice, a lack of liquidity in long term bonds has made the current yield on 10-year U.S. Treasury bonds as the preferred proxy for the risk-free rate for US companies.

 - Equity Risk Premium: The equity risk premium (rm-rf) represents the excess returns of investing in stocks over the risk free rate.
 Practitioners often use the historical excess returns method, and compare historical spreads between S&P 500 returns and the yield on 10 year treasury bonds.

 - Beta (β): Beta provides a method to estimate the degree of an asset’s systematic (non-diversifiable) risk.
 Beta equals the covariance between expected returns on the asset and on the stock market, divided by the variance of expected returns on the stock market.
 A company whose equity has a beta of 1.0 is “as risky” as the overall stock market and should therefore be expected to provide returns to investors that rise and fall as fast as the stock market.
 A company with an equity beta of 2.0 should see returns on its equity rise twice as fast or drop twice as fast as the overall market.